jorgetavares89/hub-payment/README.md

 #### The dockerComposeUp gradle task

-  This task aims to build all solution with just once command `$ gradle dockerComposeUp`.
-Running this command, a pipe of gradle tasks will be executing, following the sequence:
+This task was designed to build the entire solution using just a single command $ gradle dockerComposeUp.
+By executing this command, a Gradle task will execute all the required tasks in a pipeline following the sequence below:
   ```
   :dockerComposeDown
   :cleanDockerImage